nanoporetech/ont-open-datasets/content/blog/gm24385_2020.09/index.md

 analyses are included, notably alignments of sequence data to the reference genome are provided along with statistics derived from these.

-*The following cell lines/DNA samples were obtained from the NIGMS Human Genetic Cell Repository at the Coriell Institute for Medical Research:
-GM24385.*

 ***Whats included?***